Effective Date: January 1, 2003

 Special prior authorization is required if the total of the basic salary plus extra compensation (see below) exceeds $175,000.

-Upon receiving the required authorization (see), extra compensation may be granted to employees who are asked to take on additional duties and responsibilities for defined periods of time, are assigned to special projects, demonstrate excellence in the performance of their duties or possess critical skills, abilities and qualifications.
+Upon receiving the required authorization (see Accountability for the Management of Human Resources Handbook), extra compensation may be granted to employees who are asked to take on additional duties and responsibilities for defined periods of time, are assigned to special projects, demonstrate excellence in the performance of their duties or possess critical skills, abilities and qualifications.

 Extra compensation payments are not pensionable earnings and do not change benefit coverage, but are subject to union dues, if applicable, and any deductions required by law (such as taxes and Employment Insurance, etc.).
 The supervisor must inform the employee of these implications.

 Extra Compensation Adjustments are to be reviewed periodically to determine their continued pertinence.

 - Additional remuneration contracts can be used to recognize unique individual talents or qualities, or significant special responsibilities or contributions expected of an employee for a defined period of time.
 Collective agreements may include guidelines on specific criteria which must be followed.
 The additional remuneration process is also the mechanism by which employees are paid for the performance of roles specifically defined in collective agreements.
 In such cases, when the roles and the corresponding amounts payable for fulfilling those roles are clearly stipulated in the collective agreements, formal contracts for additional remuneration are not required.

 - When an employee is asked to perform work of an exceptional nature and/or at an identifiable higher level on a sustained basis, the manager should carefully consider whether the most appropriate method of rewarding this performance is additional remuneration or a temporary upgrade to a higher pay category.
 Since this decision often requires careful interpretation of both compensation policy and collective agreement language, managers should seek guidance from their local Human Resources representative.